 Moreover, the recent advancements in smartphone technology provide even more functional solutions right into the palm of your hand.
 Especially relevant to appraisers is LiDAR (“Light Detection and Ranging”).
 LiDAR uses light sensors to measure the distance between a sensor and a target.

 There are numerous mobile apps that are using LiDAR to improve the appraisal process and turn smartphone into indoor scanners and measuring tools.
 We’ll give you an example in the next point.

 You just need the right app to unlock your smartphone’s full potential to collect property data for your assignments.
 An example?
-CubiCasa App turns your smartphone into a property scanning device solution for appraisal assignments.
-By “scanning” (shooting a video inside the app) with your phone, CubiCasa technology will automatically take measurements of the property, create a digital floor plan with internal walls and exterior dimensions, and obtain data about Gross Living Area.
+CubiCasa App turns your smartphone into a property scanning device solution for appraisal assignments or as we call it GLA calculator app.
+By “scanning” (shooting a video inside the app) with your phone, CubiCasa technology will automatically take measurements of the property, create a digital floor plan with internal walls and exterior dimensions, and generate Gross Living Area calculations.
 Gross Living Area results provided by CubiCasa align to ANSI® Z765.
 Scanning the property requires only minutes of work on-site and the floor plan is delivered in 6 hours or 24h based on the selected turnaround time.
 No need for a Disto or any other device!
 Be aware that CubiCasa app is supported on several iOS and Android devices, and LiDAR is not mandatory.
 However, users with LiDAR Devices benefit from higher accuracy and scan stability.